Nuremberg Community Players

 We continue to work to bring a variety of new plays each year.
 Income for our theater is raised by performances, grants, donations and campaigns to raise monies needed.
 All are welcomed from all over; no matter age or ability, to come and find an exciting way to get involved!

-2023 NCP Officer Board of Directors
+2024 NCP Officer Board of Directors

 President: Todd Statuto

-Vice President: Barbra Bartusik
+Vice President: Barbara Bartusik

 Treasurer: Shawn Anderson